-Animal research is strictly regulated by the Home Office under the Animals (Scientific Procedures) Act 1986 and the University is subject to inspections by the Home Office who examine all aspects of animal research, care and welfare.
+Animal research is strictly regulated by the Home Office under the Animals (Scientific Procedures) Act 1986.
+The University is subject to inspections by the Home Office who examine all aspects of animal research, care and welfare.
 All regulated work is carried out under licences, which are only issued if the potential benefits of the work are likely to outweigh the effects on the animals concerned.

-The University expects all those involved in the use of animals in scientific research to take personal responsibility for knowing the policy and their statutory responsibility under the Animal (Scientific Procedures) Act 1986.
-We are committed to ensuring that those working with animals receive appropriate and on-going training.
+The University expects all those involved in scientific research involving animals to take personal responsibility for knowing the policy and their statutory responsibility under the Animal (Scientific Procedures) Act 1986.
+They must also receive appropriate and on-going training.